View All Locations

 July 9, 2015, was a day like any other for then 45-year-old Jodi Houser.
 She ran a few errands in Cedar Rapids and treated herself to a massage before starting the drive home to Walker.
 Then, in an instant, everything changed.
 Read more on page 12.

 Because meeting your changing needs is our top priority, Mercy opened two new specialty clinics this summer, giving you greater access to the quality healthcare you deserve.
-Read more Bariatric Surgery and Ear, Nose & Throat clinics on page 15.
+Read more about the Bariatric Surgery and Ear, Nose & Throat clinics on page 15.

 Jeanette Ernst has made it through half a dozen procedures and close brushes with death.
 But, it’s her 1992 battle with colon cancer that still haunts her today.
 Read more on page 16.